 4. Obviously, talking on cell phones, texting, etc. are inappropriate during a tour.

 We look forward to working with your students.
 With your help, we can make a tour of Mount Hope a favorite field trip destination for your class.

-To discuss and schedule a tour, please email me at groupvisits@FOMH.org giving me your name, school, number of students, date requested, phone number, and your academic objectives for a tour.
+To discuss and schedule a tour, please email your information via the CONTACT US feature, giving your name, school, number of students, date requested, phone number, and academic objectives for a tour.
 I look forward to hearing from you.
 [Please note: When using the CONTACT US feature, the words CONTACT US must be the only words used in the subject line.]